NASA-PDS/feedback-widget/README.md

 # PDS Feedback Widget

 PDS Feedback Widget Javascript-based overlay and modal window that provides a user with a form to provide comments or feedback on the web page they are currently accessing.
-When a comment is submitted, it will be sent to pds_operator@jpl.nasa.gov and forwarded to the applicable node that has the application deployed.
+When a comment is submitted, it will be sent to the [PDS Help Desk](mailto:pds_operator@jpl.nasa.gov) and forwarded to the applicable node that has the application deployed.

 ## Register

 Before being able to use this widget, you will need to register your hostname with the Engineering Node in order to enable the Google Re-captcha that is part of the application.

-Email pds_operator@jpl.nasa.gov with the following information:
+Email [PDS Help Desk](mailto:pds_operator@jpl.nasa.gov) with the following information:
 * Hostname(s) for your website
 * Point(s) of contact to receive the Feedback